nirmalthomas2609/cse210-fa22-ucsd-group5/README.md

 If either are not installed, use the directions here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-4. Fourth, install all dependencies using the following command in terminal in the project directory:

-`npm install -d`

-5. Fifth, you should build the system by running the following command in terminal in the project directory:

-`npm run build`

-If successful, there should now be a folder called dist, which contains the application bundle.

-6. Sixth, run the following command in terminal in the project directory to run the development version:
+4. Then run the following commands from the root of the repo

-`npm run dev`

-If you get an issue that there is a process running, you will need to shut down the current process running in port 3000.
+`chown +x ./build_scripts/build_app.sh`
+`./build_scripts/build_app.sh`

 Now, you are fully set up with a local, development version of Tweet Manager.
 Congrats!
+You can launch the application by opening the index.html in the greco_notes_app folder in a browser of your choice!

 ## To run unit tests